What We Mean By "Sponsor"

 protection of the business case

-A structured, cross‑functional team that provides the operational truth required for safe movement:
+A structured, cross‑functional team that provides the operational truth required for safe movement.
+This team supplies:

 -